Français

 In order for a team to be eligible to participate in NBIAA activities, the following courses are required by all coaches prior to the beginning of the sport season.
 If a coach is not certified in the required courses, they will not be able to coach until the courses have been taken and passed.
 All courses can be found under the Coaching Courses link on the NBIAA website.

 b) The free online CAC Making Head Way concussion course.
-(Link below)
+Find it HERE.

 c) Cheerleading, Football, Hockey, Rugby and Soccer have specific coaching requirements and recommendations referenced below and in each sport O.R.